strapi-community/strapi-tool-dockerize/README.md

 I/We are actively looking for contributors, maintainers, and others to help shape this package.
 As this plugins sole purpose within the Strapi community is to be used by other developers and plugin maintainers to get fast responses time.

-If interested please feel free to email the lead maintainer Sacha at: sacha@digisquad.io or ping `stf#3254` on Discord.
+If interested please feel free to email the lead maintainer Simen at: simen@dehlin.dev or ping `Cookie Monster#6725` on Discord.

 ## 🙋‍♀️ Authors